Gómez de Alvarado: Campaigns in New Spain

 Alvarado left Extremadura for Spanish America in 1510 with his brothers Jorge, Pedro, and Gonzalo, their uncle Diego de Alvarado y Mexía de Sandoval, and their cousins Hernando, Diego, and Gonzalo.
 They served under Hernán Cortés during the Spanish conquest of the Aztec Empire.

 On 6 December 1523, Pedro led his brothers, cousins, and uncle, including Gómez, out of Tenochtitlan in command of a Spanish army consisting of 120 horsemen with 170 horses, 300 foot soldiers, and 130 crossbowmen to what is modern-day Guatemala, beginning the Spanish conquest of Guatemala that would last well into the 17th century.
 Pedro was known for his cruelness and ruthlessness during his conquest of Guatemala, and the same attributes were shared by his brothers, including Gómez.
 Atrocities, such as massacres, looting, village burning, rapes, and kidnapping indigenous people for slave labor, were commonly committed by their men.

 By the end of 1524, Pedro, Jorge, and Gómez began the conquest of Cuzcatlan in modern-day El Salvador.
 In the Battle of Tacuzcalco, Alvarado commanded twenty cavalrymen against the left flank of the indigenous army under Atlácatl.
 During the conquest, the city of San Salvador was founded on 1 April 1525 at the current site of Ciudad Vieja with Diego de Holguín as the city's first mayor.
-The city was refounded on 1 April 1528 at its modern-day location and Diego de Alvarado (es), Alvarado's nephew, became its mayor.
+The city was refounded on 1 April 1528 at its modern-day location and Diego de Alvarado, Alvarado's nephew, became its mayor.